Care measures for older adults with Alzheimer's Disease: a descriptive-exploratory study

 ABSTRACT

 Objectives: to identify from the perspective of the nurse the care provided to older adults with Alzheimer's Disease and what the main challenge for its realization is.
-Method: descriptive-exploratory and qualitative study, conducted in August and September 2017, with 15 nurses working in the male and female medical clinic of a Teaching Hospital located in a municipality in the state of Paraíba.
+Method: a descriptive-exploratory and qualitative study, conducted in August and September 2017, with 15 nurses working in the male and female medical clinic of a Teaching Hospital located in a municipality in the state of Paraíba.
 Data was collected through interviews and records in field notes, and were subjected to Content Analysis.
 Results: four thematic categories emerged: Nurses' understanding of Alzheimer's Disease; Assistance to the older adult and the family; Lack of training; and Rejection of family members in the face of diagnosis.
 Conclusion: nurses have limited knowledge about the care of older adults with Alzheimer's Disease.
 This knowledge deficit can have consequences in the care of older adults with Alzheimer's Disease, as well as for their family members.

 Descriptors: Older Adult; Family; Alzheimer's Disease; Knowledge; Nursing.